 Restore your skin without the need for wrinkle filling injections with these natural non-toxic alternatives to Botox.
 Botox has become increasingly popular in today’s society.
 People are hosting Botox parties and even some 20-somethings are lining up for injections.
 But what is it, really?
 Are there alternatives?
 Is there a natural way to get the same effects without Botox?
 Botox’s official name is botulinum toxin, which is a potent neurotoxin and is often referred to as one of the most poisonous biological substances known today.
 It inhibits the release of acetylcholine at the neuromuscular junction, which paralyzes the surrounding muscles.
-Injections of the toxin into specific muscles causes localized muscle relaxation that smooths the overlying skin and reduces the appearance of wrinkles.
+Injections of the toxin into specific muscles cause localized muscle relaxation that smooths the overlying skin and reduces the appearance of wrinkles.

 What Is Botox?

 I first learned about botulinum toxin in medical school as a toxin produced by Clostridium botulinum.
 This chemical is found in contaminated home-canned foods, which damages nerves and can lead to paralysis and death.
 Later, I found out that people are having it injected into their bodies as a beauty treatment.
-Seems a bit odd if you think about it.
+It seems a bit odd if you think about it.
 Proponents of Botox say the chemical is safe, and there have been short-term studies on it suggesting its safety.
 I still have concerns about both short-term and long-term effects.
 Some people experience their lower eyelids drooping, uneven smiles, and other signs that their facial muscles are not quite working right.
 In addition to possible side effects or practitioner error (leaving you with weeks to months of uneven smiles, droopy lids or worse…), many people complain that it is painful and expensive.
 And, others can often tell that something just doesn’t look “natural” about a face that’s been injected with the chemical.

 Some experts believe Botox can actually make your muscles more vulnerable to sagging than it would by natural aging.
 Since injecting Botox is essentially freezing the muscles, it may cause the muscles to become weaker since it’s no longer able to contract on its own.
-I’ll leave the choice up to you, but in the two weeks it takes for Botox to kick in, you could, instead, be on your way to smoother, more youthful looking skin without the toxins.
+I’ll leave the choice up to you, but in the two weeks it takes for Botox to kick in, you could, instead, be on your way to smoother, more youthful-looking skin without the toxins.
 While Botox is technically “natural,” it is a known toxic substance.
 The good news is there are natural, non-toxic alternatives that can keep your skin looking smooth and youthful.
-Society practically demands perfection nowadays, but prevention of wrinkles is natural, safe, non-toxic and ultimately safer than Botox.
+Society practically demands perfection nowadays, but the prevention of wrinkles is natural, safe, non-toxic and ultimately safer than Botox.

 1. Use Sunscreen